daily word - I want you

 Add new comment

-daily word - joyful
+daily word - poor in faith?

 Dale Cresap's picture